NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 * Used GitHub Secrets Securely
 * Stored sensitive data such as Docker Hub credentials (username/token).
 * Stored GitHub token used for pushing updated Kubernetes manifests back to the repo.

 #### CI/CD Security:
 * Avoided hardcoding secrets or credentials in the codebase.
 * Granted only the minimum required permissions for workflows (principle of least privilege).

+#### ⚠️ Challenges Faced & Solved in k8s

 #### 🕸️ Kubernetes Networking
-* 🏗️ I set up Kubernetes inside a **VPC** with private subnets.
+* I set up Kubernetes inside a **VPC** with private subnets.
-* 🔒 Initially, I realized that **ClusterIP** services are only accessible **within the cluster**.
+* Initially, I realized that **ClusterIP** services are only accessible **within the cluster**.
-* 🚪 To connect pods from EC2 instances in different subnets within the same VPC, I used **NodePort**, exposing pods on static node ports.
+* To connect pods from EC2 instances in different subnets within the same VPC, I used **NodePort**, exposing pods on static node ports.
-* ☁️ For external access, I configured **LoadBalancer** services, which created cloud load balancers (AWS ELB).
+* For external access, I configured **LoadBalancer** services, which created cloud load balancers (AWS ELB).
-* 🔄 I learned that pods communicate through **Services**, not direct IPs, because pod IPs can change after restarts.
+* I learned that pods communicate through **Services**, not direct IPs, because pod IPs can change after restarts.

 #### 🚦 Ingress and Load Balancer Controllers

-* 💸 I found **LoadBalancer** services simple but costly when scaling many microservices.
+* I found **LoadBalancer** services simple but costly when scaling many microservices.
-* 🎯 To optimize, I implemented **Ingress** with path- and host-based routing rules using a single load balancer.
+* To optimize, I implemented **Ingress** with path- and host-based routing rules using a single load balancer.
-* 🛠️ I deployed the **Ingress controller** (AWS ALB Ingress Controller) as a pod to manage load balancer creation automatically.
+* I deployed the **Ingress controller** (AWS ALB Ingress Controller) as a pod to manage load balancer creation automatically.
-* 🔐 Setup involved attaching IAM roles and policies to service accounts via **IAM OIDC providers**.
+* Setup involved attaching IAM roles and policies to service accounts via **IAM OIDC providers**.
 * BY IAM OIDC Ingress Controller has access outsid ethe EKS Cluster to create ALB
-* 📦 I installed the Ingress controller using **Helm**.
+* I installed the Ingress controller using **Helm**.
-* 🌐 For DNS, I used **Route53** with a domain registered on GoDaddy.
+* For DNS, I used **Route53** with a domain registered on GoDaddy.
-* ⏳ DNS propagation took up to **48 hours**, which was very long time.
+* DNS propagation took up to **48 hours**, which was very long time.

-#### ⚠️ Challenges I Faced & Solved
-* 🔒 By default, Kubernetes services are only accessible **inside the cluster**; to access pods externally or from other subnets, I had to use **LoadBalancer** services.
+* By default, Kubernetes services are only accessible **inside the cluster**; to access pods externally or from other subnets, I had to use **LoadBalancer** services.
-* ❌ I discovered that LoadBalancer services don’t support advanced routing or HTTPS setup through manifests, requiring manual configuration.
+* I discovered that LoadBalancer services don’t support advanced routing or HTTPS setup through manifests, requiring manual configuration.
-* 💡 To reduce costs and gain routing flexibility, I switched to using **Ingress controllers**, even though they require additional setup.
+* To reduce costs and gain routing flexibility, I switched to using **Ingress controllers**, even though they require additional setup.

 ## 🐞 Debugging Tips I Used

-* 🖥️ I used `kubectl exec` to monitor CPU and memory usage inside pods.
+* 🖥I used `kubectl exec` to monitor CPU and memory usage inside pods.
-* 📜 I checked pod logs frequently with `kubectl logs <pod-name>` to troubleshoot issues.
+* I checked pod logs frequently with `kubectl logs <pod-name>` to troubleshoot issues.